pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/vrf.md

 # Verifiable Pseudorandom Functions in OpenPGP

-There are several places in the OpenPGP specifications that require the inclusion of random values in messages.
+There are several places in the OpenPGP specifications that require the inclusion of cleartext random values in messages.
 In high-confidentiality environments it may be desirable to demonstrate that these values are truly random, and are not used as a hidden channel.

 We therefore wish to specify the use of Elliptic-Curve Verifiable Pseudorandom Functions, as per [Section 5 of RFC9381](https://www.rfc-editor.org/rfc/rfc9381.html#section-5).

-# Random Values in OpenPGP Messages
+# Cleartext Random Values in OpenPGP Messages

 * Symmetric session keys
     * https://datatracker.ietf.org/doc/html/rfc9580#section-2.1